DartFrog3/Reduced_Density_NLP/README.md

 ## 1  What is Reduced_Density_NLP?

 The RD model is akin to a classical bag-of-words model in that in replaces every **term‑frequency scalar** with a **positive‑semi‑definite density matrix** that preserves  word‑order information (in close proximity).
-Applying Tensor-Train compression, the model's storage requirements remains feasible and can stream text over large corpora.
+Applying Tensor-Train compression, the model's storage requirements remain feasible and allows it to stream text over large corpora.

 ---